stlmc/stlmc/tests/README.md

 - `FAST=1`: selects all cases marked with `@benchmark.fast`, a 120-second
   timeout, and four concurrent jobs unless those values are explicitly overridden.
-The current fast set contains 37 cases.
-They have artifact reference times of at most 60 seconds each, excluding cases known to have unstable runtimes under parallel execution.
+The current fast set contains 30 cases.
+Cases that timed out or had unstable runtimes during parallel execution are not marked as fast, but remain part of the full benchmark run without `FAST=1`.
+Currently these are all `bat-ode` cases, `car-ode/f3`, `rail-ode/f1`, `space-ode/f2`, and `wat-ode/f1`.
 - `ARTIFACT_SCOPE=<directory>`: runs only a model directory below `tests/benchmarks`; the default is `.` for every model.
 - `ARTIFACT_JOBS=<count>`: number of benchmark cases executed concurrently;